Single Parents Raising A Child Alone: How To Win At Single Parenting

 - Practicing relaxation techniques?

 If you answered no to one or more of these questions, you might not be taking care of yourself properly.
+It’s nice to make sure your child lives well, but you must not forget about taking care of yourself.
 Not only can this affect you physically, but it can also lead to emotional and mental strain, including anxiety and depression.
 One of the best ways you can commit to self-care is by talking to a professional who can help you streamline the process.
 This is not to say that making time for yourself isn't something you can't do alone, but having someone to support you through the process can be very empowering.
+Professional support and mental health care can be accessed by everyone involved and affected by the social situation, including your kids and other family relationships.

 Seeking mental health support as a single parent

+Just like with married couples, mental health support is also important for single parents.
 Fortunately, therapy can be accomplished in the comfort of your own home.
-You no longer need to travel across town to get professional support since programs like Regain can help you strengthen your relationships (with your family and yourself) through Internet counseling sessions.
-Furthermore, online therapy has been shown by numerous studies to be a highly effective form of counseling, especially for those unable to attend in-person sessions.
+You no longer need to travel across town to get professional support from a mental health professional since programs like Regain can help you strengthen your relationships (with your family, kids, and yourself) through Internet counseling sessions.
+Furthermore, online therapy has been shown by numerous studies to be a highly effective form of counseling, especially for those unable to attend in-person sessions with a mental health professional.
 For example, an article published in Clinical Child and Family Psychology Review systematically reviewed 20 studies that explored the efficacy of telehealth for people receiving family therapy.
 In conclusion, working through the obstacles of raising children alone can be challenging albeit exhausting.
 Nonetheless, with a healthy support system and an appropriate strategic approach, you will find success and joy in raising your family.

 Therapist Reviews